-Monique is trained in the Lidcombe Program, an internationally recognised, Australian-designed program for children who stutter.
+Monique is trained in the assessment and treatment of Autism Spectrum Disorder.
+She is also trained in the Lidcombe Program, an internationally recognised, Australian-designed program for children who stutter.

-Monique has a passion for working with children and she works with them both individually and in groups, eg social skills and school readiness groups.
-She is interested in the areas of sound development, early literacy skills and stuttering/dysfluency.
-Monique is also involved with our preschool screen program.
+She has a passion for helping children and works with them both individually and in groups, eg social skills and school readiness groups.
+She is particularly interested in the areas of sound development, early language and social communication.
+Monique is also involved in coordinating our preschool screening program.

 Maggie Yu graduated from The University of Melbourne with a Masters of Speech Pathology after completing her Bachelor of Arts and Science at Monash University and Bachelor of Applied Science (Psychology) (Honours) at RMIT University.
 She chose a career in speech pathology as she has a passion for helping children to achieve their full potential.